 What is Fair Trade?

-The fair trade movement has grown in demand over the decades – the most obvious sign being the development of multiple fair trade organizations.
+The fair trade movement has grown in demand over the decades—the most obvious sign being the development of multiple fair trade organizations.
 Fairtrade certifications promise that their producers receive and give their workers a living wage, supply chains are ethical, and labor laws are followed.
-Fairtrade International and Fair Trade USA are two of the largest and more global fair trade standards.
-The biggest difference between fair trade certifications are who they are willing to certify.
+Fairtrade International and Fair Trade USA are two of the largest and more global fairtrade standards.
+The biggest difference between fair trade certifications is who they are willing to certify.
 Fairtrade International only certifies organized farmers, while Fair Trade USA will also certify plantations under the rationale that more fair trade products will be available on the market.

 In exchange, fair trade organizations have set prices for commodities to help protect farmers against fluctuations in the market.
 If a farmer experiences a poor harvest season, their families and workers will not suffer the economic consequences for a cause beyond their control.
 And when the season goes well and there is an excess of profits, those funds are invested in the community to build schools, hospitals, and other projects for community development.
 Although fair trade offers a minimum price for a commodity, it’s not necessarily equivalent to a living wage, especially if the supply chain is cloudy; in response, Fairtrade International is reevaluating their pricing structure to see how they can better support farmers.

 Fair trade’s efforts have improved the lives of millions of farmers and their families around the world.
 However, what fair trade lacks is a standard for coffee bean quality.